 To recap, there are plenty of things you can do to get your budget back on track.
 I know that getting out of debt can be discouraging and stressful, but there are many small things you can do to achieve your goals.

 Drop that budget spreadsheet for a hot minute and pull out your bank statements instead.
 Once you know what you’re really spending each month– and where the discrepancies are– you can focus on where your behaviors need to change.
+I developed my own planner just for this reason, learn how to set up a budget planner in my post where I walk you through how to evaluate your actual spending step-by-step.

 I know, this probably doesn’t sound fun.
 But once you know what you’re spending, and you’re serious about adjusting it to meet your actual budget, stashing the credit cards can be one way of facing facts.
 If you’re paying with cash or a debit card only, there’s really no way to overspend– so this is a good foundation for getting your budget back on track.
+Want to learn how to do this, check out my step-by-step article on how to budget using cash envelopes.

 If you’re constantly combing together your minimum payments or struggling to save, try flipping the whole budget on its head.
 When your paycheck comes in, pay your debts first, then focus on necessities like housing, food, and health insurance.
 Everything else can come from what is left.

 Even if your emergency fund only starts out with a few hundred bucks, this can be the buffer that saves you from piling on a credit card the next time an unexpected expense comes up.
 Flat tire?
 Pull the cost from your emergency savings, and then using the reverse budget method, pay yourself back first by replenishing your savings account ASAP.
 This way you’re avoiding credit cards altogether.
+Here is how to get money in your emergency fund in 5 easy steps.

 If you struggle to stay on track with the budget you’ve created, it’s time to re-think your plan for getting out of debt.
 Be sure to shine a light on all that you owe, and line up a repayment plan using the debt snowball or debt avalanche approach.
 Each has its own pros and cons, but the important thing is finding a method that keeps you motivated and making progress.